JITx-Inc/zynq-fpga-design/docs/understand-ref-design.md

 Remaining questions:
 - Why 1K resistors for R266, R255?
 Isn't leakage high when Q14 is ON?
 - What does the Q6 circuit do?
+  A: VBUS_DIS = "VBUS Discharge"
+     Creates a controlled power-down when USBC is disconnected.

 ### PDO Selection ###